 Colors breathe life to a design.
 When you goof in using the right colors in the design, you kill the whole design.
 However, the color selection in t-shirt printing is a bit tricky since you are dealing with so many different colors for different types of printing.

-So be very careful when applying colors to an artwork and use the colors that easily combine with the fabric of the tee and complement its design including the custom embroidered patches.
+So be very careful when applying colors to the fabric and usethe colors that easily combine with the fabric of the tee and complement its design including the custom embroidered patches.

 4. Not Paying Attention to Design